chiyodad/cbeams.github.io/_drafts/epoch.md

 In short, while I think there's a lot to like in Tantek's approach, it's basically overengineered for my purposes.
 It might be perfect for others though.
 I recommend giving his docs a read in any case.

 #### 3. Random numbers, random strings, hash values, etc
 It's probably not fair to group all of these together.
-But in short, I mean to capture here more or less what most URL-shortening services do today.
+But in short, I mean to capture here more or less what most URL shortening services do today.
 They typically create a short string of letters and/or numbers, that if not random, appear to be.

 For example, if you feed [http://example.com](http://example.com) into TinyURL, the shortlink ID it returns is [`yvdle`](http://tinyurl.com/yvdle).
 I do not know how this value is determined, and as far as I know they don't advertise it.
 I'm sure most people don't care so long as it works.

 These opaque shortlink IDs may be a reasonable design decision for a large-scale multiuser URL shortening service.
 However, when designing a personal shortening scheme, I'd prefer values that the author and reader can reason about—ideally something that communicates order, chronology, or information about the content itelf.

 #### 4. Intentionally short human-readable names
-For a url like the one on this page
+For a URL like the one on this page,

     http://chris.beams.io/posts/epoch-shortlinks

-why not simply create a shorter, single-word top-level alias?
+why not simply create a shorter, single-word, top-level alias?

     http://chris.beams.io/epoch

 There are a several problems that disqualify this approach as a universal solution.

- - **It requires thinking.** Per criteria #3, if one is issuing posts at Twitter-level size and frequency, it becomes undesirable to have to 'design' a shortcut link for each 'tweet'.
+ - **It requires thinking.** Per criteria #3, if one is issuing posts at Twitter-level size and frequency, it becomes undesirable to have to "design" a shortcut link for each "tweet".

  - **It requires duplicate checking**.
 For each new top-level shortlink created, one must check to ensure the name hasn't already been used.
 This is not a problem in the beginning.
 It becomes more burdensome the more posts one creates.
 This check could reasonably be automated, but at the cost of yet another moving part.

  - **It pollutes the top-level namespace**.
-Example: I create a shortlink named '/notes' today, but wish to create a new section of the site called '/notes' tomorrow.
+Example: I create a shortlink named "/notes" today, but wish to create a new section of the site called "/notes" tomorrow.
 I cannot do the latter without breaking the former.
 A large number of top-level, dictionary-word shortlinks serves to pollute and inadvertently constrain that namespace over time.

 That having been said, I still like this option, and predict I'll use it on occassion.
 It is not mutually exclusive with other, more automatable schemes.
 For example, all pages might be assigned a numeric shortlink ID, but certain pages might be deemed important enough to be given these one-off aliases to increase impact, memorizability, etc.